trueos/trueos-docs/trueos-handbook/postinstall.rst

 Display Detection
 -----------------

+..
+TODO this section needs a complete rework (text and screenshots) once next STABLE update is is released (sometime after 5/18).

 The first time the boot completes, the post-installer configuration script attempts to set the optimal display settings.
 A pop-up menu